Saga of Erik the Red: Chapter 1

 The Viking conqueror of Dublin, Olaf the White was married to Aud the Deep-Minded, who became a Christian.
 Following Olaf's death in battle, she and their son Thorstein the Red left Ireland for the Hebrides, where Thorstein became a great warrior king.
 Upon his death, she sailed to Orkney, where she married off Thorstein's daughter, Groa, and then to Iceland, where she had relatives and gave extensive land grants to those in her party.

 Chapter 2

-Erik the Red's thralls start a landslide that destroys a farm, leading to a feud that results in Erik's banishment first from the district and then from Iceland; he sails in search of land that had been reported to lie to the north, and explores and names Greenland, choosing an attractive name to encourage colonists.
+Erik the Red's thralls start a landslide that destroys a farm, leading to a feud that results in Erik's banishment first from the district and then from Iceland; he sails in search of land that had been reported to lie to the west, and explores and names Greenland, choosing an attractive name to encourage colonists.
 Where he settles becomes known as Eiriksfjord.

 Chapter 3

 Thorbjorn, a son of a well-born thrall who had accompanied Aud the Deep-Minded and been given land by her, has a daughter named Gudrid.
 One autumn, he proudly rejects a marriage proposal for her from Einar, a wealthy merchant who is also the son of a freedman.
 However, he is in financial difficulties; the following spring he announces he will leave Iceland and go to Greenland.
 The ship carrying his family and friends encounters bad weather and they reach Greenland only in autumn, after half have died of disease.